10 Simple Wealth Creation Strategiesby

 That’s usually good for an eye rolling and a topic change.
 These days we then proceed to talk about Katy Perry or a dog she saw doing a cool trick.

 If we do keep talking about money, I usually share one of these wealth creation strategies.
-And over time, I hope that these tips sink in for her.
+Over time, I hope that these tips sink in for her.
 When I really understood these things and put them into practice my financial life changed for the better.
-Yours will too.
+Yours might too.

 10 Tips of Wealth Creation Strategies